LizGoro90/db-tour/sql-builder/03/README.md

-# How to create UPDATE, INSERT and DELETE queries with the SQL builder
+# UPDATE, INSERT and DELETE queries

 The `SelectFrom` method creates and returns a [Selector][1] that can be used to build a SELECT query.